amadad/give-care-mono/docs/archive/OPENPOKE_ANALYSIS.md

 **GiveCare has already implemented the most valuable OpenPoke patterns**:
 - ✅ Per-user RRULE scheduling
 - ✅ Background monitoring (engagement/wellness)
-- ✅ Service layer architecture
+- ✅ Model layer architecture (convex/model/)
 - ✅ Working memory with vector search
-- ✅ Markdown system prompts
+- ❌ Markdown system prompts (TODO - currently TypeScript template strings)

-**Remaining opportunities are marginal**:
+**Remaining opportunities**:
+- Markdown prompts: Move to .md files for better version control and stakeholder review (marked as TODO in code)
 - Batch manager: Useful for parallel operations, but may not be needed if current performance is acceptable
 - Async execution: Better UX for long operations, but increases SMS costs
 - Directory structure: Only needed if scaling significantly